-The validity conditions for non-compete clauses for selfemployed managers are less stringent and noncompetes (e.g. in terms of consideration) are fairly standard in these types of agreements.
-The noncompete period for senior managers is usually set at 12 months following termination of their employment.
-In exceptional circumstances, we sometimes see noncompete periods of 24 months.
+The validity conditions for non-compete clauses for selfemployed managers are less stringent (e.g. in terms of consideration) and are therefore fairly standard in these types of agreements.
+The non-compete period for senior managers is usually set at 12 months following termination of their employment.
+In exceptional circumstances, we sometimes see non-compete periods of 24 months.

 The failure to comply with non-compete undertakings is, at least for managers acting as independent service providers, often sanctioned by liquidated damages, the amount of which is agreed in advance.
 The court may reduce the amount of the liquidated damages if it considers it to be manifestly excessive or set aside the clause if it deems it unfair and unlawful.
-Furthermore, pursuant to the case law of the Belgian Court of Cassation, if the (temporal, geographical) scope of the non-compete obligation itself is deemed to be excessive, the court can reduce the scope to its fair part when the agreement contains a severability clause.
+Furthermore, pursuant to the case law of the Belgian Court of Cassation, if the (temporal and/or geographical) scope of the non-compete obligation itself is deemed to be excessive, the court can reduce the scope to its fair part when the agreement contains a severability clause.